kevinlekiller/kwin-effect-shaders/README.md

 `sudo zypper in git gcc-c++ cmake extra-cmake-modules kio-devel kglobalaccel-devel ki18n-devel kwin5-devel`

 ## Installing
-After installing, log out and in of the session to load the plugin.
+NOTE: After installing, log out and in of the session to load the plugin.
+If the plugin does not load, see [Enabling or Disabling The Plugin](#enabling-or-disabling-the-plugin).
 ### From Source:
     git clone https://github.com/kevinlekiller/kwin-effect-shaders
     cd kwin-effect-shader